shleeen/webtech/PLANNING.md

 ## UI:
 * Have a search bar in the nav??!
+Nah
 * Home Page:
     * ~~clicking carousel should take you to the indv show page~~
 * MODAL
-    * fix the cross button
+    * ~fix the cross button~
-        * make the cross button animate? like zoom in or fade in or what
+        * ~make the cross button animate? like zoom in or fade in or what~
     * ~~make the modal close when clicking ESC key~~
     * ~~fix inline issues~~
     * ~~add fade out when the modal is closed~~
     * ~~shade out background when clicked~~
     * should it have rounder edges instead of sharp?
     * ~~make the remember me actually rememebr me~~
-* Do we want a footer?
+* Footer
     * Can add social media links
     * Add contact us links here
 * ~~Fix the double scroll thing? it real uglyyy~~